Guiding Light (2000–2009): 2005 - 2009

-On November 14, 2005, Guiding Light had a show make-over.
-In the new opening sequence, the first few scenes were presented in widescreen and then followed by a new opening theme song with new video clips, a new logo, and a new musical tune.
+On November 14, 2005, Guiding Light introduced a new opening sequence, the first few scenes were presented in widescreen and then followed by a new opening theme song with new video clips, a new logo, and a new musical tune.
 Episodes became downloadable at CBS.com as a podcast a few hours after their broadcast.
-This feature was promoted at the end of each show by various cast members who urge viewers to "take the Light" with them.
 Around this time, Guiding Lights sets also changed considerably.
-Longtime sets such as Company, Josh and Reva Lewis's House, and Cedars Hospital received makeovers, and the Beacon Hotel lobby set was scrapped.
-Characters also started to live in the Beacon Hotel, rather than houses or apartments.
+Longtime sets such as Company, Josh and Reva Lewis's House, and Cedars Hospital received makeovers, and the Beacon Hotel lobby set were scrapped.
 The show added a new "Main Street" set which features an outdoor coffee bar (CO_{2} or Company 2) and a new theater.
 Guiding Light also made over the Cross Creek cabin set and moved the cabin to Springfield for Josh and Reva.

 In March 2006, the producers attempted to get Michael O'Leary, Beth Chamberlin, and Elizabeth Keifer to return to contract status.
 All three turned the offer down, after they were only guaranteed one appearance each week.
 In June 2006, following his Emmy win, Jordan Clarke was upgraded to contract status.
 Around this same time, O'Leary ended up changing his mind and signed his own new contract with the show.

 In 2007, the show celebrated its 70th anniversary with two special episodes.
-The first episode aired on January 25, depicting the actors portraying many of the actors from the radio show and the early years of the television show.
-The second appeared on February 14, depicting the actors' trip to Biloxi, Mississippi to aid in rebuilding three homes damaged by Hurricane Katrina.
+The first episode aired on January 25 and the second appeared on February 14, depicting the actors' trip to Biloxi, Mississippi to aid in rebuilding three homes damaged by Hurricane Katrina.
 The theme for the 70th anniversary, "Find Your Light", attempted to return the show to its roots of giving back to the community.

 Starting in January 2008, Guiding Light moved from the traditional multi-camera style of filming to hand-held digital cameras.
 All of the show's traditional sets were scuttled and new four-wall sets were erected in their place, as well as two new permanent outdoor filming locations in New Jersey.
 Executive producer Ellen Wheeler was quoted in the New York Post as saying that the show didn't feel real, and that the show's new production style would have a completely different and more realistic look.
-The production team chose to shoot with handheld Canon XH-G1 HDV camcorders, which allowed producers to choose as many locations as they wish.

 On an August 29, 2008 episode of Guiding Light, actors Adam West and Burt Ward (two Batman castmates) made their special guest appearances.

 On April 1, 2009, CBS announced that Guiding Light would end after 57 years on television.
 The final episode on the network aired on September 18, 2009.